Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: The 1D Flux Power Spectrum at High Redshift

 \subsection{Prospects for Measuring the Power Spectrum at \lowercase{$z\simeq 6$}}

-Motivated by the results in the previous subsection for the 1D flux power spectrum at $z=5.0,5.4$ and the increasing number of high-$z$ quasars being uncovered by recent surveys \citep[e.g.][]{Banados:2014,Matsuaoka:2016,Banados:2016}, we also want to explore the 1D flux power spectrum at $z=6$, and study the feasibility of making a power spectrum measurement at this redshift with current facilities.
-Whereas, as discussed previously, the power spectrum signal increases toward increasing redshift, the mean flux also begins to drop precipitously, lowering the ${S\slash N}$ ratio level of the quasar spectra, thus increasing the importance of noise in the power spectrum measurement.
-At $z=6.0$ we have assumed a mean flux value of $\mean{F}=0.011$ ($\mean{\tau_{\rm eff}}=4.5$) consistent with the latest measurements of the effective optical depth at this redshift \citep{Becker:2015,DAloisio:2016}.
+Motivated by the results in the previous subsection for the 1D flux power spectrum at $z=5.0,5.4$ and the increasing number of high-$z$ quasars that are uncovered by recent surveys \citep[e.g.][]{Banados:2014,Matsuaoka:2016,Banados:2016}, we also wish to explore the 1D flux power spectrum at $z=6$, and study the feasibility of making a power spectrum measurement at this redshift with current facilities.
+Whereas, as discussed previously, the power spectrum signal increases toward increasing redshift, the mean flux also begins to drop precipitously, lowering the signal-to-noise (${S\slash N}$) ratio level of the quasar spectra, thus increasing the importance of noise in the power spectrum measurement.
+At $z=6.0$ we have assumed a mean flux value of $\mean{F}=0.011$ ($\mean{\tau_{\rm eff}}=4.5$), which is consistent with the latest measurements of the effective optical depth at this redshift \citep{Becker:2015,DAloisio:2016}.
 We have also assumed that the $1\sigma$ error on the mean flux at this redshift will be $10\%$ of its value, which is a reasonable assumption given the large numbers of $z\sim 6$ quasars recently discovered, $\sim 150$.

-To this end we computed mock observations for the MiddleR simulation assuming high-resolution spectra (${S\slash N}$ of 35 per resolution element of $8$ km/s) of 10 quasars at $z=6.3$ employing a pathlength equivalent of $\Delta z=0.5$ per quasar.
+To this end, we computed mock observations for the MiddleR simulation assuming high-resolution spectra (${S\slash N}$ of 35 per resolution element of $8$ km s$^{-1}$) of 10 quasars at $z=6.3$ employing a path length equivalent of $\Delta z=0.5$ per quasar.
 For this we calculate the corresponding path length per quasar in cMpc at this redshift.
-We create random samples for the 10 quasars from the simulations, add noise realizations to each skewer.
-We then computed the mean power spectrum and subtract off the average noise level.
-Results of one of these mock observations is shown as black squares in Figure~\ref{fig:ps1dz6} along side with the error bars computed from a set of 50 mock observations.
+We created random samples for the 10 quasars from the simulations and added noise realizations to each skewer.
+We then computed the mean power spectrum and subtracted off the average noise level.
+Results of one of these mock observations are shown as black squares in Figure~\ref{fig:ps1dz6} along side with the error bars computed from a set of 50 mock observations.
 At the $S\slash N$ considered, the measurement is dominated by cosmic variance.
-The noise in the quasar spectra is very significant at this redshift, but the increase in overall power due to the decrease of the mean flux still allow us to do a measurement of the power using a sample of 10 quasars.
+The noise in the quasar spectra is very significant at this redshift, but the increase in overall power due to the decrease of the mean flux still allows us to measure of the power using a sample of 10 quasars.